 Coastal Mississippi delivers much more than fun in the sun.
 Yes, there are sandy beaches stretching the 62 miles of coastline along the Gulf of Mexico and Mississippi Sound.
 But, not unlike the way the Florida Keys deliver different kinds of experiences, the 12 cities that make up Coastal Mississippi offer everything from small-town charm to arts and culture and fine dining.
-This list touches on 18 noteworthy mom-and-pop cafes and James Beard-nominated haute spots, all most satisfying.Read More
+This list touches on 18 noteworthy mom-and-pop cafes and James Beard-nominated hotspots, all most satisfying.Read More

 Where to Eat in Coastal Mississippi

 Great eats when you head to the Mississippi coast, from Bay St. Louis to Pascagoula

 This breakfast and lunch cafe fosters a welcoming environment just steps from the beach.
-From locally roasted coffee (Coast Roast, out of New Orleans), tasty egg dishes, short rib and brisket burgers, and an Eat Like a Bird vegetarian section, all served in plastic-free containers, Mockingbird Cafe can sate even the weariest traveler.
+Start with locally roasted Coast Roast coffee out of New Orleans.
+Then tuck into tasty egg dishes, short rib and brisket burgers, and an Eat Like a Bird vegetarian section, all served in plastic-free containers.
+Mockingbird Cafe can sate even the weariest traveler.
 Need more good juju?
 There’s a yoga studio upstairs.

-Covington’s loss was Bay St. Louis’s gain when chef Jeffrey Hansell and his wife Amy left the Southern Hotel and opened the beguilingly named Thorny Oyster in the Pearl Hotel steps from the beach.
-Hansell’s trademark attention to detail and gorgeous composition comes across in an array of fresh Gulf seafood, from a simple fried fresh daily fish to a bouillabaisse and stuffed whole flounder.
+Covington’s loss was Bay St. Louis’s gain when chef Jeffrey Hansell and his wife Amy left the Northshore to open the beguiling Thorny Oyster in the Pearl Hotel steps from the beach.
+Hansell’s attention to detail and gorgeous composition come across in an array of fresh Gulf seafood, from grilled and raw oysters to a bouillabaisse and stuffed whole flounder.
 Wonderful craft cocktails, naturally.

-Sea Level, a sweet little shack on the beach, combines the simple pleasures of sandy toes with freshly grilled vacation food, from local fish tacos to award-winning burgers and macaroni and smoked gouda bites.
+Sea Level, a sweet little turquoise shack on the beach, combines the simple pleasures of sandy toes with freshly grilled vacation food, from local fish tacos to award-winning burgers and macaroni and smoked gouda bites.
 Familiar New Orleans sno-balls for dessert?
 Yes, please.

 Long Beach Market & Deli

-Love Long Beach Market & Deli, a family-owned casual eatery that welcomes pets, kiddos, and everybody in between.
+Love Long Beach Market & Deli, a family-owned casual eatery that welcomes pets, kids, and everybody in between.
 There’s patio dining, where a range of Korean, Chinese, Cajun, Vietnamese, vegetarian, and American dishes are served.
-Whether nibbling on Korean BBQ or a banh mi, it’s worth noting that chef Lucia van Norden is a graduate of Le Cordon Bleu Culinary School.
+Whether nibbling on Korean barbecue or a banh mi, it’s worth noting that chef Lucia van Norden is a graduate of Le Cordon Bleu Culinary School.
 Huge selection of ice-cold beer.